0x8ff/Navi-Bot-2021/README.md

 # ⚠️ Navi - Multipurpose Discord Bot
-This project has been deprecated.
+This bot is not longer being worked on.

 ## Dependencies
 - Python3.9+